gnachman/iterm2-website/source/faq.md

 #### Q: How can I make the tab bar visible in fullscreen mode?
 A: Toggle Show Tabs in Fullscreen under the View menu (cmd-shift-T).

-#### Q: When I use a third-party app like SizeUp or Spectacle to make an iTerm2 window fill the screen it doesn't quite fill it.
+#### Q: When I use a third-party app like SizeUp, Spectacle to make an iTerm2 window fill the screen it doesn't quite fill it.
+#### Q: When I use Magnet to move iTerm2 windows they do unexpected things (like not moving where I told them to).
-A: Turn on **Preferences > Advanced > Terminal windows resize smoothly**.
+A: This is a side-effect of making the window size a multiple of the size of a single character's cell.
+Turn on **Preferences > Advanced > Terminal windows resize smoothly** to disable this behavior and that usually fixes the issue.

 #### Q: Where is the source code?
 A: <a href="https://github.com/gnachman/iTerm2">See gnachman's Github iTerm2 project.</a>